 Date Home Away Match Details 1 1QR 3.10.1891 Leicester Fosse Nuttall Herrod 2 (0) 6 (5) Small Heath Hands Millard AN Others Wheldon (2) Aylestone -road Ground (Grace-road).
 Crowd was small given the importance of the game.
 Game commenced at 3.10 pm Fosse were outplayed and outclassed.
 Small Heath [Birmingham City] were elected to the Second Division of the Football League at the end of the season having finished 3 rd in the Football Alliance.
 2 2QR 24.10.1891 Loughborough Carnelly (5) Smith Freestone 7 0 Hereford Athletic Grounds, Loughborough 2,000 spectators.
 Albert Carnelly scored 5 goals for the Luffs.
 Hereford player carried off the ground following an accident late into the second half.
 3 3QR 14.11.1891 Brierley Hill Alliance 7 (2) 0 (0) Loughborough The match was contested by Loughborough Athletic, as the first team played Leicester Fosse in the Midland League.
 Alliance goal-keeper was not troubled at all during the first half.
 Loughborough's goal-keeper made a number of spectacular saves.
-"The Loughborough team were overplayed at every point of the game, and have a lot to learn before they can hope to tank as a first class football club."

-Loughborough given a bye in the 1QR
+Loughborough given a bye in 1QR